We occasionally recommend products we love and might be paid a share of the sale.

 There you have it.
 If you didn’t know already, now you should definitely know how long it normally takes to complete a 9-hole round of golf.

-While there are many factors such as skill level and course size that affect how long it takes to play a round of 9 holes, you can expect it to take approximately 2.5 hours for you to finish your round.
+While there are many factors such as skill level and course size that affect how long it takes to play a round of 9 holes, you can expect it to take approximately two hours for you to finish your round.

 Now you have a better understanding of how long it takes, you no longer need to stay on the course too long when honing your skills.